prejeshs/personalized-email-aws/README.md

-## 🧠 Architecture Overview
+# Serverless Email Automation using AWS

-This project implements a serverless email automation system using AWS cloud services.
-The goal is to send personalized emails based on subscriber preferences stored in DynamoDB, using SES templates and Lambda functions.
+This project implements a serverless solution to automate personalized email delivery using AWS cloud services.
+It leverages AWS Lambda, SES, DynamoDB, CloudWatch, and IAM to send templated emails tailored to individual user preferences.

-### ✅ Key Components:
+## Features

+- Sends personalized emails using AWS SES templates
+- Dynamic content populated with real-time data from external APIs
+- Subscriber preferences stored and managed in DynamoDB
+- Secure execution via IAM roles
+- Monitoring and logging through AWS CloudWatch

+## Technologies Used

-- **AWS Lambda**: Core logic to fetch data and send templated emails.
+- **AWS Lambda**: Executes the core logic for email personalization and delivery
-- **Amazon SES**: Sends transactional emails using dynamic templates.
+- **Amazon SES**: Sends emails using predefined templates with dynamic placeholders
-- **Amazon DynamoDB**: Stores user preferences and metadata.
+- **Amazon DynamoDB**: Stores subscriber preferences and user data
-- **CloudWatch**: Logs and monitors Lambda executions.
+- **Amazon CloudWatch**: Monitors performance and logs Lambda executions
-- **IAM Roles**: Secure access across services.

----
+- **AWS IAM**: Manages fine-grained access control for services

+## Architecture Overview

+This project follows a serverless architecture to ensure scalability, cost-efficiency, and minimal operational overhead.
+The system retrieves user preferences from DynamoDB, optionally fetches real-time content from an API, then injects this data into an SES template for personalized email delivery.

-## 🗺️ Architecture Diagram
+## Architecture Diagram

 ![Architecture Diagram](EmailwithAWSarch.jpeg)

----

-## 🔁 Flow Summary
+## Workflow Summary

-1. Lambda is triggered (manually or via schedule).
+1. **Trigger**: Lambda is triggered either manually or on a schedule.
-2. It fetches subscriber data from **DynamoDB**.
+2. **Data Retrieval**: Lambda reads subscriber preferences from DynamoDB.
-3. (Optionally) pulls real-time data from external APIs.
-4. Populates an **SES template** with personalized content.
-5. Sends email via **Amazon SES**.
-6. Logs activity in **CloudWatch**.

----
+3. **Optional API Call**: External data (e.g., weather, sports, news) is fetched in real time.
+4. **Templating**: Data is inserted into SES email templates using dynamic fields.
+5. **Email Delivery**: SES sends personalized emails to subscribers.
+6. **Monitoring**: Execution logs and metrics are recorded in CloudWatch.